 To give some examples of previously conducted studies: how can you encourage consumers to set aside money with a view to future unexpected expenditures?
 Does the designation “child benefit” increase the likelihood that parents will actually spend the benefit on their children?
 How can you best motivate consumers to buy products with a smaller ecological footprint?
 Do consumers recognize advertising on social media and does this determine the extent to which they are influenced by such advertising?

 Human behavior is complex.
-To effectively change behavior requires specific knowledge of both the causes of behavior and of the techniques to effectively engage with these causes.
+To effectively change behavior specific knowledge is required of both the causes of behavior and of the techniques to effectively engage with these causes.
 That is why we deliver tailored research.

 We want to understand why consumers do or do not make certain choices; what drives them and what inhibits them to do so?
 Suppose, for instance, that consumers appear to not use certain information when making choices.
 Is that because they do not understand the information; or because they think the information is unimportant or unreliable; or do they simply have too little attention for the information, or even none at all, at the moment of making their choices?